 Right now he’s not too happy because I’m still in panic attack mode, but as soon as I have to stop putting out money for initial expenses, that will go away.
 It’s worth it because I love what I do.
 I hear a lot of people say they want to start a business because they “want to make money,” but Mr. Ramsey is correct: It takes true passion for what you are doing.
 Otherwise, the compulsive e-mail checking will seem like drudgery immediately.
 You will start to spend less and less time making your business great and you will fail.

 You might even make “half as much” as you think too.
 Putting together a business plan is tedious work.
 Bplans has a free business plan template available.
 Make use of it.

 My father was in construction and had a set rule of a minimum 20% contingency.
 That means for every dollar budgeted, you added 20 cents for Murphy’s law.
 Business will always cost you more than you think, but if you have a good business plan and a solid budget, it won’t break you.

 In our “I want it now” society, most entrepreneurs think they have to borrow money so they can start their business immediately.
 They seem to think they will miss out on the opportunity, or someone else will take their idea if they don’t move right now!
 I hate to break it to you, but most songs have been sung, most movies are remakes, and it is better to start a business smart than to start one fast.

 I wasn’t able to escape borrowing some money to start my business, but I cut my initial expenses by 30%, paid cash for half, and got an unsecured low-interest rate loan for the remaining.
 I made sure that even if the business fails, it’s within my ability to repay.

 According to Mr. Ramsey, an investment in a book is an investment in your mind, and an investment in your future.
 He recommended:

 There is so much information out there.
 Take in anything you can, but take it all with a grain of salt.
-In other words, just because something makes sense, doesn’t mean you make it your business’ Bible.
+In other words, just because something makes sense, doesn’t mean you make it your business.
 Read different perspectives on the same issue.
 Consider where the author’s coming from.
 Do you think (s)he would have the same perspective if he had a service business instead versus a product business?

 Other sources of information are webinars, seminars, and workshops.
 If you’re lucky enough to live close to a college campus, there’s a lot of opportunities for free educational workshops that you should take advantage of whenever possible.